Hepatitis Be Antigen Blood Test

 This test is used in the diagnosis and monitoring of Hepatitis B (Hep B) infections.
 The Be Antigen test looks for the presence of a protein found in the blood when the Hep B virus is actively replicating.
 During these periods, a person is considered to be highly infectious and at a higher risk for spreading the virus to others.
 Pregnant women have a much greater risk of spreading the virus to their infants during birth when the Hep B virus is replicating.
 This state usually occurs 3-6 weeks after infection.

-Hepatitis B is a viral liver infection which is spread through exposure to infected blood or bodily fluids.
+Hepatitis B is a viral liver infection that is spread through exposure to infected blood or bodily fluids.
 It is the most common cause of acute viral Hepatitis.
-Hepatitis B infections often show no symptoms but when symptoms do occur they are often described as flu-like.
+Hepatitis B infections often show no symptoms, but when symptoms do occur, they are often described as flu-like.
 Common symptoms include abdominal pain, fever, loss of appetite, nausea, joint pain, fatigue, jaundice, and dark colored urine.
 Chronic Hep B infections can cause serious health complications like Cirrhosis and Liver Cancer.

-The Hepatitis Be Antigen test can be used to screen for Hep B. However it is not effective at detecting the virus during a latent period when it is not actively replicating.
-The Hepatitis B Surface Antigen Test or the Hepatitis B Panel are more commonly ordered as screenings because they can detect both recent and chronic infections.
+The Hepatitis Be Antigen test can be used to screen for Hep B. However, it is not effective at detecting the virus during a latent period when it is not actively replicating.
+The Hepatitis B Surface Antigen Test or the Hepatitis B Panel is more commonly ordered as a screening because it can detect both recent and chronic infections.
 The Be Antigen test is often ordered by people who are receiving treatment for Hepatitis B because it can help to determine if they have been effective in halting the replication of the virus.

 Turnaround time for the Hepatitis Be Antigen test is typically 1-2 business days.